Raksha Bandhan (film): Marketing

 The cast of Raksha Bandhan was on a promotional spree, visiting different cities across India, ahead of its release.
-The team, including Akshay Kumar, Aanand L Rai, Sadia Khateeb, Smrithi Srikanth, Sahejmeen Kaur and Deepika Khanna, visited Dubai, Pune and Indore and Hyderabad.
+The team, including Akshay Kumar, Aanand L Rai, Sadia Khateeb, Smrithi Srikanth, Sahejmeen Kaur and Deepika Khanna, visited Dubai, Pune, Indore and Hyderabad.
 On 7 August 2022, the team of Raksha Bandhan film visited Hyderabad to attend a press conference at a multiplex.
 Akshay took his on-screen sisters to the famous MG Road at Durga Gold and Silver (Durga Jewellers), for some pearl shopping and continued the tradition of gifting.

+Controversy

+Right wing Hindu nationalists started a Twitter campaign to boycott the film, the campaign was against the film's screenwriter Kanika Dhillon for her old allegedly anti-Hindu tweets with offensive references to gomutra and tweets where she had mocked the Modi government; these Tweets were later deleted.

 Release

 Theatrical

 The film was theatrically released on 11 August 2022, coinciding with Raksha Bandhan and Independence Day.

 Home media

 The digital streaming rights of the film were acquired by ZEE5.
 The film digitally was released on ZEE5 from 5 October 2022.

 Reception

 Box office

 Raksha Bandhan earned ₹8.20 crores at the domestic box office on its opening day.
 On the second day, the film collected ₹6.40 crore.
 On the third day, the film collected ₹6.51 crore.
 On the fourth day, the film collected ₹7.05 crore taking a total domestic weekend collection to ₹28.16 crore.

 As of 8 September 2022, the film grossed ₹52.82 crore in India and ₹8.76 crore overseas, for a worldwide gross collection of ₹61.58 crore.